VDW-GNNs: Vector diffusion wavelets for geometric graph neural networks: Experimental details - Ellipsoids (Section )

 \subsubsection{EGNN and TFN}

-For the node-level equivariant regression task, we tune the number of layers separately for each task by starting from one and increasing until performance degrades rather than improves.
+For the EGNN and TFN models, we adapted code from the ``Geometric GNN Dojo'' \citep{joshi2023expressive} under the MIT license, from their Github repository (\url{https://github.com/chaitjo/geometric-gnn-dojo}).
+For these models, on the node-level equivariant regression task, we tune the number of layers separately for each task by starting from one and increasing until performance degrades rather than improves.
 The best-performing configurations use two layers for EGNN and four layers for TFN on the graph-level task; and seven and four layers, respectively, on the node-level task.
 Prediction heads are implemented as two-layer MLPs (which operate on both \texttt{sum} and \texttt{max} pooled hidden node features for graph-level predictions).

 EGNN expects a scalar node feature embedding; here, we use a single uniform feature with embedding size 128, which is equivalent to a learnable bias.
 TFN requires specification of the maximum irreducible representation order $\ell$, which we tune up to $\ell=2$ to prevent excessive parameter growth.
 We find that $\ell=2$ was best for both tasks.
 TFN also expects radial edge weights; to this end, we implement Gaussian kernel edge weights, one per edge, for use in message passing.